pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

-In the first experiment we intend to use the following transport equation to compare the ETNNs and EDNNs, and demonstrate the parameter update strategies, Algorithm \ref{algorithm1} and \ref{algorithm2} with partial and all updates.
-The considered transport equation reads as
+to compare our method with baselines, including the finite difference methods, PINNs, EDNNs and ETNNs.
+We also test Algorithm~\ref{algorithm1} and Algorithm~\ref{algorithm2} with partial and full updates to demonstrate the parameter update strategies.
+The considered transport equation reads as with the initial values